 What is Kidsline?

-Kidsline is New Zealand's original telephone counselling service for children.
+Kidsline is New Zealand's original free telephone counselling service for children and young people.
 Our mission is: "To help, support and empower the children of New Zealand".

 What is Kidsline's motto?

 Our motto is "It helps to talk'.
 In Te Reo Maori it translates to "He pai ake te korero".
 We know that when things are tough, it always helps to talk to someone you trust.
 For a lot of kids, the first person they feel safe to talk to is a Kidsline Buddy.